OneNov0209/testnet-vapps/onenov-votig/onenov-vapp.md

 ## Why Soundness?

-- **Fast finality & low cost**: ideal buat voting yang butuh real-time
+- **Fast finality & low cost**: ideal for real-time voting
-- **Decentralized & censorship-resistant**: proof tidak dikendalikan satu pihak saja3
+- **Decentralized & censorship-resistant**: proofs are not controlled by a single party3
-- **Cross-chain readiness**: proof bisa diverifikasi lintas blockchain
+- **Cross-chain readiness**: proofs can be verified across blockchains
-- **Proof auditability**: semua vote bisa dicek oleh pihak ketiga tanpa kompromi

----
+- **Proof auditability**: all votes can be checked by third parties without compromise